-Most of the savings have been made from reducing staffing numbers, and now, the alliance is set to increase the non-pay savings.
+So far most of the savings have been made from reducing staffing numbers.
+As the new staff structures are now in place, the alliance is set to increase the savings in non-pay areas.

-The force has protected front line policing from cuts.
-The proportion of officers on the front line by 2015 will be, higher than that for England and Wales.
+The force will have lost a slightly higher percentage of its police officer strength than other forces but has protected frontline policing from cuts and the projected proportion of officers on the front line by 2015 will be higher than the figure for England and Wales.